Shanvi Srivastava On Her Tollywood Innings: Didn't Get Any Chances After Rowdy

 In case, you did not know, Shanvi began her acting career with Aadi's Lovely, fulfilling a big dream.
 Thereafter, she acted in a few more Telugu films but failed to find a foothold in the industry.
 The actress ultimately shifted to Sandalwood, beginning a new chapter.
 Luckily for her, the move paid off as she bagged several Kannada biggies and proved her mettle.
 The 27-year-old has already worked alongside the likes of KGF hero Yash, Ganesh and Shivarajkumar, which proves she is an 'A-lister'.

 Coming back to Avane Sriramnarayana/Athade Srimannarayana, it is an adventure-comedy and revolves around the exploits of a 'bad cop'.
-The film was initially supposed to release simultaneously in five languages (Kannada, Tamil, Hindi, Telugu and Malayalam.
-However, the latest update is that The Kannada version will release on December 27, 2019 with the Telugu dubbed version hitting screens on January 1, 2020.
+The film was initially supposed to release simultaneously in five languages (Kannada, Tamil, Hindi, Telugu and Malayalam).
+However, the latest update is that the Kannada version will release on December 27, 2019, with the Telugu-dubbed version hitting screens on January 1, 2020.